francasino/food_supply_chain/README.md

 The code can be used if you cite it properly:

+Thomas K. Dasaklis, Fran Casino, and Constantinos Patsakis.
+2019.
+Defining granularity levels for supply chain traceability based on IoT and blockchain.
+In Proceedings of the International Conference on Omni-Layer Intelligent Systems (COINS '19).
+ACM, New York, NY, USA, 184-190.
+DOI: https://doi.org/10.1145/3312614.3312652

+Bibtex

 @inproceedings{Dasaklis:2019:DGL:3312614.3312652,
  author = {Dasaklis, Thomas K. and Casino, Fran and Patsakis, Constantinos}, title = {Defining Granularity Levels for Supply Chain Traceability Based on IoT and Blockchain},